BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   character).
 As with my Better Vehicles attempt, though, the relevant objects get loaded dynamically and I've never figured out how to trigger a hotfix for that.
+- `faster_vladof_mode_change` - This is sort of only half-failed...
+Getting the mode-switch animations to complete faster is pretty easy, but I cannot for the life of me get the animations to *look* decent, and it bothers me enough that I'm not willing to "officially" release this thing.
+Essentially the same problem that I have with the vehicle animations in my Mega Timesaver XL mod.
+Pffffff.

 Licenses
 ========